ILO -OSH

 • Emphasizes the need for continual improvement of OSH performance.

-Along with the good public image, companies can save money through the implementation of an Occupational Health & Safety Management System.
+Along with a good public image, companies can save money through the implementation of an Occupational Health & Safety Management System.
 This can be achieved through reducing incidents resulting in injuries and being able to obtain insurance at a more reasonable cost.

 ILO Conventions